pkienzle/pyplay/abc/README.rst

     $ python checkargs.py

 Note that quack.py can be used as a complete replacement for the abc, in that it will check that all required classes from the base class are implemented without having to subclass from the base class.
-The check is done once at load time, so it has a similar cost.
+The check is done once at load time, so it has a similar cost, rather than once each time the class is instantiated.